-Stefan Zweig (1881-1942) was an Austrian author of Jewish descent whose works have been translated into over fifty languages.
-Zweig is known in the literary community as a humanitarian thinker.
-By the 1920s he was one of the most published authors in the world.
+Stefan Zweig (1881-1942) was an Austrian author of Jewish descent whose prolific output has been translated into over fifty languages.
+Widely regarded in the literary community as a decidedly humanitarian thinker, by the 1920s he was one of the most published authors in the world.
 He fled his native homeland in 1934 in reaction to the rising Nazi threat, relocating first to England, then briefly to America, and finally in Pétropolis, Rio de Janeiro where, tragically, he ended his life alongside his second wife, Lotte (née Altmann), in 1942.

-The Stefan Zweig Collection at Fredonia contains over 6,000 manuscript letters written between 1901-1942 to Zweig by over 300 eminent personalities.
+The Stefan Zweig Collection at Fredonia contains over 6,000 manuscript letters written to Zweig by over 300 eminent personalities (1900-1942).
 Notable correspondents include Martin Buber, Albert Schweitzer, Richard Strauss, Rainer Maria Rilke, Luigi Pirandello, Jules Romains, Joseph Roth, Frans Masereel and Virginia Woolf among others.
 In addition, the archive contains manuscript and typescript drafts for many of Zweig's works, including fiction, poetry, drama, essays, and historical and biographical studies.
 The collection constitutes one of the most significant holdings of Zweig manuscripts in the world.

-Further materials include correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Winternitz); letters written to Friderike by other correspondents; a small collection of materials belonging to the author's brother, Alfred Zweig, including some correspondence, memorabilia and photographs (donated in 1979 after Alfred's death); miscellaneous secondary sources and published material, including articles by and about Zweig, theatre programs and reviews of Zweig's works; a small assortment of media material and other memorabilia.
+Further materials include correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Winternitz); letters written to Friderike by other correspondents; a small collection of materials belonging to the author's brother, Alfred Zweig, including correspondence, memorabilia and photographs; and miscellaneous secondary sources and published material, including articles by and about Zweig, theatre programs and reviews of Zweig's works.

 The Inventory of the Stefan Zweig Collection (1993) is an itemized list to the above materials and is currently undergoing revision.
 The extensive introduction provides a more detailed history of the collection and the circumstances surrounding its acquisition by Fredonia.